 As of April 6, everyone in New York age 16 and over is eligible to receive a COVID-19 vaccination.
 That means the entire Bard College community is now eligible, and we encourage all students, faculty, and staff to get vaccinated as soon as possible.
 Please use this tool on the New York State website to find a nearby vaccination site and make an individual appointment.

-What guidance is the College using in its planning for the semester?
+What guidance is the College using in its planning for the new academic year?